The Patent Litigation Law Review: Spain

 i Appeal before the court of appeal (second instance)

 The judgments of commercial courts may be appealed before the court of appeal.
 No permission to appeal is required.
 In other words, the losing party has an automatic right of appeal.

-The court of appeal consists of three appeal judges.
-In normal circumstances, it would take 12 to 18 months for an appeal to be heard following a judgment from the commercial court.
+The court of appeal comprises three appeal judges.
+In normal circumstances, it takes 12 to 18 months for an appeal to be heard following a judgment from the commercial court.

 The court of appeal can decide the case afresh, on the basis of the evidence submitted to the commercial court.
 Alternatively, if there has been a defect in the procedure adopted by the lower court, the court of appeal can refer the case to the lower court and instruct it to resume proceedings from the date when the defect occurred.

-Although it is possible to submit and examine evidence in court of appeal proceedings in certain particular cases (for example, when new evidence emerges), the court of appeal adopts a restrictive position and, in practice, it is rare for it to admit evidence to be examined in this second instance.
+Although it is possible to submit and examine evidence in court of appeal proceedings in certain cases (e.g., when new evidence emerges), the court of appeal adopts a restrictive position and, in practice, it is rare for it to admit evidence to be examined in this second instance.